 CRPS, abbreviated as Complex Regional Pain Syndrome, is a chronic syndrome.
 This disorder causes certain clinical conditions, chronic pain being the primary one.
 This form of chronic pain typically affects the arms and legs and is of two types – Type I CRPS and Type II CRPS.
 Type I CRPS occurs due to trauma, while Type II CRPS is caused by nerve injury in the limbs, stroke, surgery, and sometimes even heart attack.

-Several terms such as – Reflex Sympathetic Dystrophy, Algodystrophy, and Causalgia have been used for this chronic pain condition.
+Several terms, such as – Reflex Sympathetic Dystrophy, Algodystrophy, and Causalgia, have been used for this chronic pain condition.
 However, since 1995, Complex Regional Pain Syndrome has been used as the standard term.
-It is important to see your doctor if you feel any symptoms, as CRPS can be treated if detected early.
+See your doctor if you feel any symptoms, as CRPS can be treated with medications if detected early.
 Feel free to call us to fix an appointment with our specialists.

 MRI is an imaging test that can help detect any changes in tissues of the limbs that CRPS could cause.

 CRPS causes loss of minerals from the bones of the affected limbs.
 X-rays, a diagnostic test, can help detect bone mineral losses.

 CRPS or RSD can be treated if diagnosed early in the first six months to a maximum of 2 years.
 Padda Institute center for interventional pain management offers long-term relief procedures for Complex Regional Pain Syndrome Treatment.